7 Classification of Cotton Fibre in Details

 Picture: Examine Fiber Strength of Cotton

-Usually, cotton Fiber strength is largely determined by variety.
+Usually, cotton Fiber strength is primarily determined by variety.
 It could be affected by plant nutrient deficiencies and weather.
 There is a high relationship between fiber strength and yarn strength.
-As well as, cotton with high fiber strength is more withstand breakage during the fabric manufacturing process.
+As well as cotton with high fibre strength is more able to withstand breakage during the fabric manufacturing process.

-The following table could be used as a guide in interpreting cotton fiber strength measurements.
+The following table could be used to guide cotton fibre strength measurements.

 Degree of StrengthHVI Strength (grams per tex)